ChanakK/shiny-memory/README.md

 Things that I have learned

 - Semantic elements
-- Booleans attributes in HTML5
+- Boolean attributes in HTML5

 ## CSS